openshift-tigerteam/ocp-agent-install-config-examples/README.md

   * Locate the linux or linuxefi line: This line contains the kernel arguments.
   * Add debug/shell parameters to force an emergency shell.
 Go to the end of the linux or linuxefi line and add `rd.break` or `rd.break=pre-mount`.
 This will drop you into an initramfs shell before the root filesystem is mounted.
 It's a very minimal environment but allows ip a show, dmesg, and looking at files in the initramfs.

-The two main alternatives are:
+The three main alternatives are:

+rd.break

 systemd.unit=emergency.target